Intent Declaration API

 SDKs

-Official SDKs for Python and TypeScript handle authentication, request construction, and response parsing.
-See the Getting Started guide for usage examples.
+Official SDKs for Python, TypeScript, and Java handle authentication, request construction, and response parsing.
+See the SDKs page or the Getting Started guide for usage examples.